-Ranking at the Ease at Doing Business Index: 55th
+Ranking at the Ease of Doing Business Index: 55th

-Minimum Investment: The minimum investment required is €150,000, plus hire some employees (how many is a matter of discussion, since there are no specified numbers).
+Minimum Investment: The minimum investment required is €150,000, plus hiring some employees (how many is a matter of discussion since there are no specified numbers).

 - The entrepreneur must make a register with the National Trade Register Office.